RESPONDING TO THE COVID-19 PANDEMIC

 In these situations, and others, our partners are often the only Christian presence among their primarily Hindu and Muslim neighbors.
 Pray with us that their generosity brings a light during these dark times, and that many would not only be sustained for the needs of today, but might also ask the reason for the hope our partners have.

 Though we sense the possibility of our own resources diminishing during the COVID-19 pandemic, I’m mindful that this season calls us to come alongside our frontier mission sisters and brothers in prayer and financial support.
-To that end, we’ve created a downloadable prayer resource to guide your petitions.
+To that end, I encourage you to subscribe to our monthly prayer email for regular updates on how you can specifically prayer for our global partners at this time.
 We’ve also initiated an Emergency Relief Fund to help alleviate the resource burden on these friends around the world.
 I invite you to pray fervently.
 I encourage you to give generously so we can distribute funds for these emergency situations and others as they arise.

 Grace and Peace,